TomHigson/CV/src/backend/text/personal3.md

-I like to present at technology conferences when I have the opportunity.
+I enjoy presenting at technology conferences when I have the opportunity.
 Topics I have presented so far include:
 - Specialising the Systems Modelling Language for safety analysis
 - Analysing the safety of intended functions
 - Apps in Defence